kgisl/cs8251/notes/reflectionsOnGeniusPPT.md

   - Publish your Progress Publicly on a _daily_ basis
   - Persevere (by not being afraid to fail *fast*) with Peers
   - Proactive Conviction ("_what stands between you and your dreams"_) in the Pursuit
   - 5th P - Peaceful presence through meditation.
-Without this, you are not in the frame of mind for all the above 4Ps
+Without this, you are not in the frame of mind for any/all of the above 4Ps